 The distribution networks of our products are multi-faceted and distinct to each line of business.
 Our relationship with our brokers or program administrators may be discontinued at any time.
 Even if the relationships do continue, they may not be on terms that are profitable for us.
 We distribute a significant portion of our Residential Earthquake, Commercial Earthquake, Specialty Homeowners and Hawaii Hurricane products through longstanding relationships with two program administrators.
 Each of the four products managed by the program administrators operates as a separate program that is governed by an independent, separately negotiated agreement with unique terms and conditions, including geographic scope, key person provisions, economics and exclusivity.
 These programs also feature separate managerial oversight and leadership, policy administration systems and retail agents originating policies.
-In total, these four products accounted for \$191.3 million or 54% of our gross written premiums for the year ended December 31, 2020 and \$51.0 million or 49% for the three months ended March 31, 2021.
-This amount includes our Value Select Residential Earthquake program administrator agreement with Arrowhead for the states of California, Oregon and Washington.
+In total, these four products accounted for \$191.3 million or 54% of our gross written premiums for the year ended December 31, 2020 and \$111.1 million or 48% for the six months ended June 30, 2021.
+This amount includes our Value Select Residential Earthquake program, which represents the majority of our Residential Earthquake premium and is administered through a mutually exclusive program administrator agreement with Arrowhead General Insurance Agency for the states of California, Oregon and Washington.
 The termination of a relationship with one or more significant brokers or program administrators could result in lower gross written premiums and could have a material adverse effect on our results of operations or business prospects.